-Despite what many may think or feel today, the Bible and the Church, when properly understood, are anything but boring or out of touch; they are dynamic, relevant, life giving, challenging, and real.
+Despite what many think or feel today, the Bible and the Church, when properly understood, are anything but boring or out of touch; they are dynamic, relevant, life-giving, challenging, and real.
 We are a church that loves God and His Word (the Bible), but will not simply study it for intellectual purposes.
-We are a church taking advantage of regular opportunities to put our faith into action, loving others in practical ways as we show compassion in our city, country and world.
+We are a church taking advantage of regular opportunities to put our faith into action, loving others in practical ways as we show compassion in our city, country, and world.

 We are a people joyfully, authentically, and regularly celebrating the Good News of Jesus in our personal lives and in community.

 The Good News is exactly that!
-Good News!
-Awesome, life changing, shout it out, best-news-ever kind of news!
-Too often Christians are known for what they are against rather than what they are for, and often they are the “wet blanket” on a good party.
-Jesus’ life was marked with celebration, and His followers, in the face of suffering, were and are called to “rejoice!”.
+Awesome, life-changing, shout it out, best-news-ever kind of news!
+Too often Christians are known for what they are against rather than what they are for, and often they are the "wet blanket" on a good party.
+Jesus' life was marked with celebration, and His followers, in the face of suffering, were and are called to "rejoice!"
 We celebrate what Jesus has done on the cross, and His victorious and eternal reign.
-As we see people experience new life and freedom through Jesus Christ, we want to celebrate like crazy for who He is, what He’s done, and for every person who comes to Him!
+As we see people experience new life and freedom through Jesus Christ, we want to celebrate like crazy for who He is, what He's done, and for every person who comes to Him!

 By now it is probably plain to see that the one person we are all about at West Village is Jesus Christ.
 He is the first and final "C".